Assessments

 Students choose one of two formats for the research report:

-- Option A: Research Report — quantify an average treatment effect using the NZAVS synthetic dataset.
+• Option A: Research Report — quantify an average treatment effect using the synthetic dataset produced by the course simulator.

 You must declare your choice by submitting the option form on Nuku by Friday 3 April (end of w6).
 If no declaration is received by this date, Option A is assumed.